Best Homemade Cornbread

 This post may contain affiliate links.
 Read my full disclosure policy.

 Looking for an easy homemade cornbread recipe?
-This perfectly sweet and moist cornbread comes together quickly with just a few simple ingredients.
-Pair it with chili, BBQ, seafood, or even enjoy it for breakfast!
+This perfectly sweet and moist cornbread comes together quickly with just a handful of simple ingredients.

 cornbread pieces on wooden board

 I’ve been baking this homemade cornbread recipe for as long as I can remember, and it’s one of the few recipes I know by heart.
-It’s just the right amount of sweet, with a texture that’s a little cakey and a little crumbly—in other words, perfect.
+It’s just the right amount of sweet, with a texture that’s a little cakey and a little crumbly—in other words, perfect!
 Plus, it comes together in no time with just a handful of ingredients.

-Serve it with a hearty bowl of beef chili or turkey chili for a cozy Southwestern-style dinner, or pair it with crab cakes or boiled shrimp for a taste of the Eastern Shore.
-It’s also perfect alongside BBQ chicken or baby back ribs to complete a down-home Southern meal.
+Serve it with a hearty bowl of chili for a cozy Southwestern-style dinner, pair it with crab cakes or boiled shrimp for a taste of the Eastern Shore, or make it alongside BBQ chicken or baby back ribs when you’re craving barbecue.
 And don’t forget—it’s just as good for breakfast, slathered with honey butter or your favorite jam.
-When it comes to sides, cornbread truly is the most versatile!
+Cornbread truly goes with everything!

 “Made this today to go with the turkey chili.
 Both were delicious.
 My husband said it was the best cornbread he’d ever had!”